Sexual abuse cases in Brooklyn's Haredi community: Reprisal

-Witness tampering sometimes occurs after someone is accused of sexual abuse.
-Victims, their families, and advocates have been threatened with violence, false police reports of child abuse, loss of kosher licenses or other harm to business, and/or eviction.
-They are pressured or offered bribes not to co-operate with prosecutors, and physical harassment, distribution of flyers attacking victims and advocates, and coercion occur.
+Witness tampering is common in cases of sexual abuse.
+Reports emerged of victims and accusers (as well as families of victims and accusers) facing threats of violence, false police reports of child abuse, loss of kosher licenses or other harm to business, and/or eviction.
+They were pressured or offered bribes not to co-operate with prosecutors.
+Physical harassment, distribution of flyers attacking victims and advocates, and coercion also occurred frequently.

-Establishment reprisal against sexually abused children and their parents can be severe: Parents have been shunned by the community, with rabbis forbidding congregants to speak to them, abused children have been barred from schools and considered undesirable marriage candidates by matchmakers, which negatively impacts the marriage prospects for other siblings and family members.
+Establishment reprisal against sexually abused children and their parents could be severe: Parents were shunned by the community, with rabbis forbidding congregants to speak to them, while abused children were barred from schools and treated as undesirable marriage candidates by matchmakers, hurting the marriage prospects for other siblings and family members.

-Even when cases are reported to police, they often cannot be prosecuted because victims refuse to cooperate, or agree to a plea deal (usually a cash payment) with the accuser, out of fear of reprisal.
-District Attorney Charles Hynes has stated: "As soon as we would give the name of a defendant ... (rabbis and others) would engage this community in a relentless search for the victims...
+Prosecutors often faced difficulties due to a lack of cooperation from victims and communities.
+In many cases, victims refused to cooperate, often either out of fear of reprisal or after being bribed to remain silent.
+District Attorney Charles J. Hynes said, "As soon as we would give the name of a defendant ... (rabbis and others) would engage this community in a relentless search for the victims...
 And they're very, very good at identifying the victims.
 And then the victims would be intimidated and threatened, and the case would fall apart."
-Hynes has described the intimidation that occurs in these cases as worse than anything else he has ever seen in his career, including mob cases and police corruption cases.
+Hynes described the intimidation that occurs in these cases as worse than anything else he had ever seen in his career, including mob cases and police corruption cases.